Midohajhouj/DDoS-Toolkit/README.md

 - **Firewall Detection**: Detect the presence of firewalls using ICMP pings.
 - **CVE Assessment**: Match open services to known CVEs for detailed risk analysis.
 - **Report Generation**: Create JSON and HTML reports of scan results.
-- **External Tool Integration**: Run Nmap, Metasploit, or Shodan scans directly from the tool.
+- **External Tool Integration**: Run Nmap, or Shodan scans directly from the tool.

 #### Usage:
 ```bash